-If you want a divorce for your marriage that has lasted less than 2 years, the Australian Law requires that prior to the Divorce Application, you and your spouse must attend counselling with a family or nominated counsellor.
-This is to discuss the possibility of reconciliation.
+If you want to apply for a divorce from a marriage that has only lasted less than 2 years, you are required to attend divorce counselling with a family or nominated counsellor, prior to submitting your application for a Divorce.

 The counsellor must provide a certificate that confirms you and your spouse attended counselling and that the counsellor discussed the possibilities of reconciliation with you and your spouse.

 This certificate must be attached to your divorce application when you file it with the court.

 To find a divorce counsellor, you can visit

 Note it is important that you choose a qualified counsellor who can complete a counselling certificate issued by the Court.
 Otherwise, the session may not fulfil the procedural requirements for a divorce application.

 What happens if I cannot attend divorce counselling with my spouse?

 Sometimes you may not be able to attend counselling with your spouse.
 In this case, you must seek the Court’s permission to apply for a divorce.

 You can do this by filing an affidavit with your application to divorce.
 An affidavit is a sworn written statement prepared by a witness or party that presents the facts of the case, as one knows it, to the Court.